homecentr/kubernetes/notes.md

-- Add age set up to the dev-setup
-    - Install age to windows
-    - Install age-yubikey-plugin (must be in path)
-    - Install age to wsl
-    - Split playbooks so it does not install everything immediately
-- Update kubernetes repository to use age directly
+- Update kubernetes repository to use pgp directly
+    - Add .sops.yaml config (?)
+    - Update github secret - use pgp key
-    - Add helm_secrets plugin installation to yarn scripts
+    + Add helm_secrets plugin installation to yarn scripts
     - Define per environment recipients list, each environment will have
         - Developer (same for all envs) - stored only in Yubikey
         - GitHub (same for all envs) - stored only in GitHub